Grass Allergy

 What are the options for grass allergy treatment?

-Treatment options for grass allergy may include over-the-counter and prescription antihistamines and anti-inflammatory nasal sprays.
-Ideally, you should start these about two weeks before you typically develop seasonal allergy symptoms.
+Treatment options for grass allergy include over-the-counter or prescription antihistamines.
+Your doctor may prescribe a corticosteroid nasal sprays to help reduce inflammation in the nasal passages.
+It’s recommended that you start taking these medications about two weeks before you typically develop seasonal allergy symptoms.

-Immunotherapy is available for certain types of grass allergy.
-This involves introducing a small amount of the allergen into your body to help you become less sensitive to it.
+Allergen immunotherapy is available for certain types of grass allergy.
+It involves introducing a small amount of the allergen into your body to gradually build up tolerance to the grass allergen so that you become less sensitive to it.
 This can be done through subcutaneous immunotherapy (SCIT), or allergy shots, which are given at an allergist’s office.

-Sublingual immunotherapy (SLIT) is the other kind of immunotherapy.
-SLIT is a small tablet that dissolves under your tongue.
-The first dose is given in your allergist’s office, but then you can take the tablet at home.
+Another kind of allergen immunotherapy is sublingual immunotherapy (SLIT).
+This is a small tablet that dissolves under your tongue.
+The tablet introduces the allergen into the body and helps build tolerance to it.
+The first SLIT dose is given in your allergist’s office, but then you can take the tablet at home.

 How can I reduce symptoms of grass allergy?